iainmcgin/ts-lang/README.md

 ### Package structure

-The root package "uk.ac.gla.dcs" is hosted directly under the "scala" source directories in both "main" and "test", i.e. there is no directory structure uk/ac/gla/dcs as would be the normal Java convention.
+The root package "uk.ac.gla.dcs.ts0" is hosted directly under the "scala" source directories in both "main" and "test", i.e. there is no directory structure uk/ac/gla/dcs as would be the normal Java convention.
 This is because I find such deeply nested directory structures annoying, especially for such a small